Average cost of life insurance

 Learn more about how life insurance payouts work.

 When you get a life insurance quote, you'll have the choice of getting a policy on your own or with your partner.
-The figures in our table combined single and joint life premium averages.
-It's worth point out that a joint life policy is likely to be less than two equivalent single life policies.
-It isn't only a question of price.
+It's worth pointing out that a joint life policy is likely to be less than two equivalent single life policies.
+It isn't only a question of cost.
 You'll have to decide what option is right for you and there could be more to it than price.

-- Joint life policies can be a good choice if you and another person need life insurance for the same reason.
-For example to cover a joint mortgage.
-If there was a valid claim, the policy would pay once and end.
+- Joint life policies can be a good choice if you and another person need life insurance for the same reason; for example to cover a joint mortgage.
+If there is a valid claim, the policy would pay once and then come to an end.

 - Single life policies can be right for couples with different protection shortfalls.
-If there's a claim on one policy, there other person's protection would still be in place.
+If there is a claim on one policy, the other person's protection would still be in place.

 For more information, read our guide to single versus joint life insurance.